Mysteriza/cyberdash-monitoring/README.md

     * **Currency:** The latest USD-to-Your-Currency conversion rate.
     * **Crypto:** The current Bitcoin price in both USD and your local currency.
 * 🌍 **Personalized Country Info:** See your country's flag, population, and capital, pulled automatically based on your location.
+* 🌍 **World Population:** Current world population estimates are available for viewing in real time, based on statistical calculations.
 * 🟢 **Dev Service Status:** Quickly check if GitHub, Cloudflare, OpenAI, and Anthropic are operational before you start debugging.
 * ⚙️ **You're in Control:** A slide-out settings panel lets you change the refresh rate for *every single module*.
 Set it to update every 10 seconds or only when you click.
 Your settings are saved locally.
 * 📱 **Responsive Layout:** It's a clean, fixed sidebar on desktop that smartly collapses into the main feed on your phone.